sligara7/dnd_creator/requirements/srd/SRD_message_hub.md

 The Message Hub Service is the mandatory central communication backbone of the D&D Character Creator system.
 It acts as the sole intermediary for all inter-service communication, ensuring complete service isolation, reliable message delivery, and system-wide event propagation.
 No direct service-to-service communication is permitted - the Message Hub is the authoritative message broker for the entire system.

 ### 1.2 Core Principles
-- Single source of truth for service communication
+- Provide service-specific functionality
-- Complete service isolation through message brokering
+- All inter-service communication MUST go through Message Hub
-- Centralized event propagation and state tracking
+- No direct service-to-service communication allowed
-- Unified service discovery and health monitoring
+- Service isolation and independence
-- Guaranteed message delivery with proper error handling
+- Event-driven architecture

 ### 1.3 Scope
 - All inter-service communication (mandatory)